Photographs by Peter Loud

 Moorhen feeding chick

 I don't regard myself as a wildlife photographer.
 They are a specialist breed with expensive long lenses and lots of patience.
-I have 3, 20+ year old, assorted, 70-210mm lenses costing between £40 & £100 from eBay.
+I have a few, assorted 20+ year old, lenses costing between £40 & £100 from eBay.
+These photos are from my small garden.

 Moorhen chicks